-He was a keen supporter of airport expansion at Heathrow rather than Gatwick.
+He is a keen supporter of airport expansion at Heathrow rather than Gatwick.
 He believes that expansion at Heathrow is in the national interest – and prevents the extraordinary strain on local infrastructure that a new runway at Gatwick would create.
 He campaigned hard on the issue and was delighted by the Government's decision in favour of expanding Heathrow.
 While Jeremy supports the jobs and economic benefit that Gatwick brings to our area he continues to represent constituents on issues such as aircraft noise

 Jeremy was selected by the Parliamentary Conservative Party to serve in his first term on the Work and Pensions Select Committee.
 Financial Inclusion is an issue close to his heart; he is a former director of a credit union – providing alternative means of accessing banking services and an ethical alternative to “doorstep lending”.
 Prior to his election in 2015, he served as a regular overnight volunteer in a homeless shelter.
 In January 2016 he was appointed as a Member of the Financial Inclusion Commission a cross-party body which works to improve financial inclusion.

 Jeremy was appointed by the DWP Select Committee to help investigate the events surrounding the collapse of BHS.
 The subsequent report has helped prompt the demands for changes to private company governance to protect employees and pensioners.